-What are the Actual Risks of Buying and Storing Crypto?
+What are the Risks of Buying and Storing Crypto?

-Understand the potential risks, set things up properly and you will have very little to worry about.
-People who don’t understand risk cannot prepare for them.
+Understand the potential risks, set things up properly and you won’t have much to worry about.
+People who understand risk can prepare for them.

 This Beginner’s Guide will clarify the actual concerns that every beginner needs to be aware of, in advance of taking on any risks.